cc12703/odooenv/README.md

 # odooenv
-A Docker iamge build with Odoo develop environment
+A Docker image build with Odoo develop environment